windllow123/Group_4_Trispire/README.txt

-Ray — A Roguelike Deckbuilder
+Trispire — A Roguelike Deckbuilder
 =============================

 A console card-battle roguelike that blends ideas from Slay the Spire and Sanguosha (Legend of the Three Kingdoms).
 Easy and Normal: four encounters.
 Hard: five encounters including a final Boss.
 Earn skills after wins and try to clear the run without dying.